Japanese Watch Brands Leading The Industry In 2024

-From names you know to ones you probably don’t, we take a look at whose making what in the Land of the Rising Sun.
+From names you know to ones you probably don’t, we take a look at the Japanese watch brands making the biggest moves in horology.

 From the outside, it would seem as though watchmaking in Japan can be split into two distinct camps.
 On one side are the global names such as Seiko, Citizen, and Casio who can chock out 30m quartz movements a second; the other is the independents, usually single watchmakers whose output is in the single digits and where every component is made by hand.